coreywhitemagic/Improv-Readings/README.md

-# Improvisational Readings
+# 🎤 Improvisational Readings

-Generating random cold readings
+Generate random cold reading prompts for improvised, unscripted readings.

-This is my cold reading system that works without scripts by creating your own improv readings on the fly.
-The word list contains 945 words, which can be combined randomly and still express anything that you want them to.
-Here is how it works:
+---

+💡 What It Does

+The program selects words at random from a curated list of 945 versatile terms.
+These words can be combined in endless ways to inspire personalized, meaningful-sounding readings.

+---

+🚀 How to Use

-Run prompt.exe with words.txt & the number of prompts to generate.
+Run the script with the word list and the number of prompts you want:

-Example

-.\prompt.exe words.txt 3
+python prompt.py words.txt 3

+🔮 Example Output

 Prompts:

 able
 easy
 over

-Example reading:
+Example Reading:
 You're able to focus on what's important, and it will become easier for you over time.

+---

+📦 Files

+prompt.py – The main script

+words.txt – A list of 945 suggestive, flexible words

+---

+⚙️ Compatibility

+✅ Works on Windows, macOS, Linux

+✅ Runs on Android via Termux or any Python environment